aminecmi/ReaderforSelfoss/.github/CONTRIBUTING.md

 ### Pull requests

+* Don't create a PR for translations.
+See [here](https://github.com/aminecmi/ReaderforSelfoss/pull/170#issuecomment-355715654) for an explanation why.
 * Please ask before starting to work on an issue.
 I may be working on it, or someone else could be doing so.
 * Each pull request should implement **ONE** feature or bugfix.
 Keep in mind that you can submit as many PR as you want.
 * Your code must be simple and clear enough to avoid using comments to explain what it does.